It has been more than ten years, but I still remember every single day leading up to my Rheumatoid Arthritis diagnosis, and every day since.

 Waking up on every given day is a blessing and gift from Allah, not a promise of longevity.

-Days after the diagnosis of Rheumatoid Arthritis, I started on the first of many treatment regimens that failed to relieve my physical pain or stop the advance of this degenerative disease.
+Days after the diagnosis of Rheumatoid Arthritis, I started on the first of many treatment regimens with Rheumatologist No.1 that failed to relieve my physical pain or stop the advance of this degenerative disease.

-It was Summer again, and more than a year had passed since I first started treatment for Rheumatoid Arthritis.
+After more than a year had passed since I first started treatment for Rheumatoid Arthritis, I was still not responding to treatment.
 My left knee hurt so much that I could not walk without hobbling.
-When I entered the senior administrator’s office she took one look at me and said that I was as grey as the office walls.
+When I entered the senior administrator’s office at work she took one look at me and said that I was as grey as the office walls.
 She warned me that if I did not make an appointment with a different Rheumatologist immediately, she would do it herself.
-I had an appointment with my rheumatologist the following day and promised to ask him to refer someone else.
+I had an appointment with Rheumatologist No.1 the following day and promised to ask him to refer me someone else.

 When the doctor laid eyes on me, I think he realised that I had reached the end of my tether.
 He looked at me and said ‘I think you need to get a second opinion.
 It may not make any difference, except to give you some peace of mind about the current treatment’.
 I replied that I would do that and asked if there were any doctors he would recommend.
 His top choice was the one I had already made an appointment with and he provided a medical report to explain the protocols he had already used.